zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 case of announcements, we refer to this as the Announcement Public Key, for which the announcer should have the corresponding Announcement Secret Key.

-### Timed authenticators
-The **timed authenticator** (or **Timed Auth**) of a bytestring with a certain timeout `timeout` is the 32-byte HMAC-SHA-512256 authenticator of the concatenation of `unix_time/timeout` as a `uint64_t` and the bytestring, using a secret key held for this exclusive purpose.

-To verify a purported timed authenticator of a bytestring, a node uses their secret key to generate the timed authenticator for the current time and also that for `timeout` seconds prior, and considers the authenticator valid if it is equal to either of these.

 ### External unix time
 We try to avoid revealing specifics of a user's system clock which could be used to track the user across sessions.
 Call the *error* of a clock its